Molenaar History, Family Crest & Coats of Arms

 The surname Molenaar was first found in Southern Germany, where they were established in the Middle Ages.
 The name is the German form of the Latin name "Molinarius," "Mulinari" in Old German.
 The modern form of the name, Mueller, is documented early on in the chronicles of Swabia, wherein the knight Conrad von Husen is noted as having become known as Mueller for his ownership of a mill.

-Important Dates for the Molenaar family
+Early History of the Molenaar family

 This web page shows only a small excerpt of our Molenaar research.
 Another 239 words (17 lines of text) covering the years 1693, 1670, 1752, 1807, 1631, 1675, 1779, 1829, 1828, 1815, 1758, 1749, 1825, 1806 and 1846 are included under the topic Early Molenaar History in all our PDF Extended History products and printed products wherever possible.